-Monte Sano State Park is a 9.7 mile loop trail located near Huntsville, AL. The trail is rated as difficult and primarily used for hiking and trail running.
+Monte Sano State Park is a 9.7 mile loop trail located near Huntsville, Alabama.
+The trail is rated as difficult and primarily used for hiking and trail running.

 Busy day but I guess that's what you get in the fall season.
 My wife and I hiked the North and South Ridge trails and enjoyed the many views.
 Will definitely return for the opportunity to hike some of the other trails.